Sign up to our newsletter to get the latest on living wage and income

 Living Wage Benchmark, Rural and Urban Pakistan

-Living wage estimates for workers to be able to afford a basic but decent living standard in rural and urban Sialkot, Pakistan.
+Living wage estimates for workers to be able to afford a basic but decent living standard in rural areas of Sialkot, Pakistan.

 resource